ibm-cloud-docs/powervs-vpc/tutorial-scc-wp-on-powervs.md

 1. Configure DNS on the {{site.data.keyword.powerSys_notm}} instance.
 Add the `dns_host_or_ip_path` value at the top in the /etc/resolv.conf file.

-1. Add the port to the Squid proxy configuration.
+1. Add the port to the Squid proxy configuration and restart the service if needed.
-   1. SSH to the jump server VSI, and then ssh to the network service VSI.
+   1. SSH to the jump server VSI, and then ssh to the network service VSI `dns_host_or_ip`.
 You need to make the SSH private key available on the jump server to access the network service VSI.
-Make sure that the port, 6443, is added to the proxy.
-Open file /etc/squid/squid.conf, add 6443 to the end of the acl line if it is not there already.
+   1. Make sure that the port, 6443, is added to the end of the line for SLL_ports in file /etc/squid/squid.conf, if it is not there already.

       ```bash
       acl SSL_ports port 443 8443 6443
       ```
       {: da-post-squid-config}

-1. Restart the Squid proxy service.
+   1. Restart the Squid proxy service if the Squid configuration file was updated.

       ```bash
       systemctl restart squid